Is CBD Vape Oil Legal?

 Upon initial introduction to CBD, you may be asking: is CBD vape oil legal in my state?
 The legality of CBD can be confusing, especially with the country’s ever-changing cannabis laws.
 Since CBD is a product of cannabis, it is understandable to assume that CBD is only legal where marijuana is legal.
 This is, however, not the case.

-CBD is legal in all fifty United States.
+CBD is legal in all 50 states according to the 2018 Farm Bill.
 This is, provided, that it is derived from hemp, not marijuana.
 The difference?
 We’ll lay it out for you here.

 The Difference Between Hemp and Marijuana

 Both hemp and marijuana are cannabis plants.
 Think of it as a family tree: at the top, there is cannabis, followed by the three cannabis species, Cannabis sativa, Cannabis ruderalis, and Cannabis indica.
 Underneath C. sativa are hemp and marijuana.
 While they derive from the same family, hemp and marijuana are different plants.
 They vary in cultivation, application, and, most importantly, chemical makeup.

 The legal distinction between hemp and marijuana is determined by the levels of THC in the plant.
 THC is the psychoactive compound that creates the high marijuana is infamous for.
 Marijuana is bred to have high levels of THC while hemp is bred to have low levels of THC.
 The final product of hemp must have less than 0.3% THC; anything above 0.3% is considered a product of marijuana.